 Of course, grade progression and grade repetition are not easy to interpret.
-Prior to grade 12, the promotion of a child to the next grade is based mainly on the assessment of teachers, so the measure may be confounded by the extent of the teacher's competence to assess the performance of the child.
+Prior to grade 12, the promotion of a child to the next grade is based mainly on assessment by teachers, and the measure may be confounded by the teacher's competence to assess the performance of the child, as well as pressure on teachers and/or schools to promote children through the system.
 Analyses of the determinants of school progress and drop-out point to a range of factors, many of which are interrelated: there is huge variation in the quality of education offered by schools.
 These differences largely reflect the historic organisation of schools into racially defined and inequitably resourced education departments.
 Household-level characteristics and family background also account for some of the variation in grade progression.
-For example, the level of education achieved by a child's mother explains some of the difference in whether children are enrolled at an appropriate age and whether they go on to complete matric successfully.31 This in turn suggests that improved educational outcomes for children will have a cumulative positive effect for each subsequent generation.
+For example, the level of education achieved by a child's mother explains some of the difference in whether children are enrolled at an appropriate age and whether they go on to complete matric successfully.32 This in turn suggests that improved educational outcomes for children will have a cumulative positive effect for each subsequent generation.